modelscope/facechain/README.md

 # News
-- :
+- More Technology Details can be seen in [Paper](https://arxiv.org/abs/2308.14256).
+(August 30th, 2023 UTC)
 - Add validate & ensemble for Lora training, and InpaintTab(hide in gradio for now).
 (August 28th, 2023 UTC)
 - Add pose control module.
 (August 27th, 2023 UTC)
 - Add robust face lora training module, enhance the performance of one pic training & style-lora blending.
 (August 27th, 2023 UTC)
 - HuggingFace Space is available now!
 You can experience FaceChain directly with <a href="https://huggingface.co/spaces/modelscope/FaceChain">🤗</a>      (August 25th, 2023 UTC)
 - Add awesome prompts!
 Refer to: [awesome-prompts-facechain](resources/awesome-prompts-facechain.txt)   (August 18th, 2023 UTC)
 - Support a series of new style models in a plug-and-play fashion.
 (August 16th, 2023 UTC)
 - Support customizable prompts.
-Refer to: [Features](#Features)    (August 16th, 2023 UTC)
+(August 16th, 2023 UTC)
 - Colab notebook is available now!
 You can experience FaceChain directly with  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/modelscope/facechain/blob/main/facechain_demo.ipynb).
 (August 15th, 2023 UTC)

 # To-Do List
-- Support existing style models (such as those on Civitai) in a plug-an-play fashion.  --on-going
+- Support more style models (such as those on Civitai). --on-going, hot
-- Support customizable prompts (try on different outfits etc.)  --on-going
 - Support more beauty-retouch effects
 - Support latest foundation models such as SDXL
-- Provide WebUI compatibility
+- Support high resolution
-- Support template images inpainting
+- Support group photo scenario, e.g, multi-person
+- Provide more funny apps

 # Citation

-If you use FaceChain in your research, please cite this project.
+Please cite FaceChain in your publications if it helps your research
 ```
 @article{liu2023facechain,
   title={FaceChain: A Playground for Identity-Preserving Portrait Generation},